TheMaryK/Grocery_Store_Customer_Seg_Analysis_PYTHON/README.md

 - Older families on budget and Mainstream- Young Singles/Couples buy more chips per customer.
 - Mainstream midage and young singles and couples are more willing to pay more per packet of chips compared to their budget and premium counterparts.

-## SUMMARY AND RECOMMENDATIONS
+## Summary and Recommendations
 - Our most valuable customer base are Mainstream - Young Singles/Couples.
 Since the Mainstream segment makes up the largest portion of our customer base, marketing efforts should be focused on them.
 - The Kettle brand and 175g pack size are highly preferred by our key customer segment.
 Additionally, the 170g pack size has the highest number of transactions.
 To maximize sales, prioritize production, promotions, and restocking of these popular products.
-- Since mainstream mid-age and young singles/couples are willing to pay more per packet, introduce unique flavors, organic or healthier ingredient to appeal to those who are not specifically looking for healthy snack alternatives.
+- Since Mainstream mid-age and young singles/couples are willing to pay more per packet, introduce unique flavors, organic or healthier ingredient to appeal to those who are not specifically looking for healthy snack alternatives.

-## FURTHER RESEARCH AND ANALYSIS
+## Further research and Analysis
 Experimentation and uplift testing, comparing trial and control stores
-- Defime metrics to select control store
+- Define metrics to select control store.
 - Analyze trial stores against control stores.
 - Summarize findings and provide recommendation.